Boundary choices and one-loop complex gravitational path integral: Introduction

-In the past, the implication of various boundary conditions on the mini-superspace path-integral has been investigated (see also \cite{Chou:2024sgk, Nishimura:2023dky} for numerical studies).
-In particular, path-integral, where the summation is over all possible geometries which are regular at an initial time, has recently gained a lot of interest due to its simplicity.
-This is commonly known as the``No-boundary'' proposal of the Universe, where we define the path-integral over geometries starting with zero sizes (see \cite{Lehners:2023yrj} for a review of the no-boundary proposal).
+In the past, the implication of various boundary conditions on the minisuperspace path integral has been investigated (see also \cite{Chou:2024sgk, Nishimura:2023dky} for numerical studies).
+In particular, the path integral, where the summation is over all possible geometries which are regular at an initial time, has recently gained a lot of interest due to its simplicity.
+This is commonly known as the``no-boundary'' proposal of the Universe, where we define the path integral over geometries starting with zero sizes (see \cite{Lehners:2023yrj} for a review of the no-boundary proposal).
 Recently, studies of the no-boundary proposal in Horava-Lifshitz gravity \cite{Matsui:2023hei} and its implications using resurgence \cite{Matsui:2022lfj} have also been explored.
-It was noticed that imposition of Dirichlet boundary condition (DBC) on the scale-factor leads to unsuppressed behaviour of fluctuations in the no-boundary Universe \cite{Feldbrugge:2017kzv, DiTucci:2018fdg, Lehners:2018eeo, Feldbrugge:2017fcc, Feldbrugge:2017mbc}.
-Motivated by this, studies involving Neumann and Robin boundary conditions \cite{Krishnan:2016mcj, Krishnan:2017bte} have been pursued where favourable behaviour of perturbations was noticed \cite{DiTucci:2019bui, Narain:2021bff, Lehners:2021jmv, DiTucci:2020weq, Narain:2022msz, DiTucci:2019dji, Ailiga:2023wzl, Ailiga:2024mmt}.
-However, as the boundary choices for the scale-factor and fluctuation field are intimately tied to each other due to requirements from covariance, our purpose in this paper is to consider the Neumann and Robin boundary conditions for the scale-factor and investigate the boundary choices available for the fluctuation field $h_{ij}(t_p, {\bf x})$ in each case, along with their corresponding implications.
+It was noticed that imposition of Dirichlet boundary condition (DBC) on the scale factor leads to unsuppressed behavior of fluctuations in the no-boundary universe \cite{Feldbrugge:2017kzv, DiTucci:2018fdg, Lehners:2018eeo, Feldbrugge:2017fcc, Feldbrugge:2017mbc}.
+Motivated by this, studies involving Neumann boundary condition (NBC) and Robin boundary condition (RBC) \cite{Krishnan:2016mcj, Krishnan:2017bte} have been pursued where favorable behavior of perturbations was noticed \cite{DiTucci:2019bui, Narain:2021bff, Lehners:2021jmv, DiTucci:2020weq, Narain:2022msz, DiTucci:2019dji, Ailiga:2023wzl, Ailiga:2024mmt}.
+However, as the boundary choices for the scale factor and fluctuation field are intimately tied to each other due to requirements from covariance, our purpose in this paper is to consider the Neumann and Robin boundary conditions for the scale factor and investigate the boundary choices available for the fluctuation field $h_{ij}(t_p, {\bf x})$ in each case, along with their corresponding implications.